-Somatic Therapy and Compassionate Inquiry
+Somatic Therapy & Compassionate Inquiry

 Somatic Therapy

-Reclaim Your Body: A safe space to connect with yourself
+Find peace from within: A safe space to connect with yourself

 Somatic therapy is a holistic approach that focuses on the connection between the mind and body to foster personal growth, healing, and transformation.
 It involves techniques that help you become more aware of your bodily sensations, beliefs, and trauma held in the body by creating safety from within.
 By integrating physical awareness with cognitive and emotional insights, somatic therapy aims to promote overall well-being and create a safe space that encourages change.

-• The sessions are between 55-60 minutes and include transition time back into the space to help integrate and move forward with your day.
+• The sessions are between 50-55 minutes and include transition time back into the space to help integrate and move forward with your day.

 • Each session will have a specific intention (what you want to focus on during our time together) written down during the beginning of each session